-A compensation survey can focus on job titles, geographic regions, employer sizes, and industries, and generally primarily reports on cash compensation data.
-That survey data is usually made up of quantifiable aspects of compensation such as:
+A compensation survey can focus on job titles, geographic regions, organization size, departments, industry norms, and more, and generally reports on cash compensation.
+The survey data is usually made up of quantifiable aspects of compensation like:

 - Base salaries